robier/csv/README.md

 - replacing parts of data with str_replace
 - easily to change data delimiter character
 - easily to change data enclosure character
-- compatible with windows excel (tested on Mac and on Windows)
 - easily setting up header row so csv will be consistent no matter of data order
-- support Microsoft Excel
+- support Microsoft Excel (tested on Mac and on Windows)
 - supports csv output in browser